marcusportmann/inception/README.md

     ```
     brew install liquibase
     ```
-11. Install npm by executing the following commands in a Terminal window.
+11. Install node by executing the following commands in a Terminal window.
     ```
-    brew install npm
+    brew install node
     ```
-12. Install the Angular CLI 17 globally by executing the following command in a Terminal window.
+12. Install yarn by executing the following commands in a Terminal window.
     ```
-    npm install -g @angular/cli@17
+    brew install yarn
     ```
-13. Execute the following command to change to the more conservative tilde (~) patch update approach for dependencies for npm.
+13. Execute the following command to change to use explicit version dependencies with yarn.
     ```
-    npm config set save-prefix="~"
+    yarn config set save-prefix ''
     ```

 ### Setup MailSlurper on MacOS